Measuring Body’s pH with pH test strips

 Plus, an acidic environment makes the perfect breeding ground for microforms, which can further compromise your health.

 Start with the first urine in the morning before eating or drinking.
 Briefly (2 seconds) place the pH test Strip in the urine stream, shake any excess fluid off and wait 15 seconds for your pH reading.
-Match up with colour chart on the bottle and record the result.
+Match up with the colour chart on the bottle and record the result.
 Test 2-3 times a day for 10 days, allowing a couple of hours after a meal before re-testing.
 This will give you a daily average.

 Urine should be between pH of 6.5 – 7.5.

 First thing in the morning before eating or drinking (or wait 2 hours after eating) collect saliva in your mouth, spit saliva into a spoon and dip a pH test strip into the saliva for 2 seconds.
 Shake any excess fluid off and wait 15 seconds.
 Match up with the colour chart on the bottle and record the result.
 Test 2-3 times a day for 10 days, allowing a couple of hours after a meal before re-testing.
 This will give you a daily average.